Who are the Best American Reclining Sofa and Sectional Manufacturers?

 Properly maintained, a high quality natural leather can last 50 years or more.
-If maintenance is ignored, that same leather may crack, fade or become discolored by dirt or stains after only a few years.
+If maintenance is ignored, that same leather may crack, fade or become discolored by dirt or stains far sooner.

-The least expensive genuine leathers often come from China.
+The least expensive hides often come from China.
 These lower grade hides are often marred by numerous visible flaws which may include insect bites, scratches, brands and other unsightly blemishes.

-These low grade hides are heavily dyed to cover over the unsightly flaws.
-The hides are then engraved with a printed texture and pattern that simulates the look and feel of more expensive leathers.
+The sanded hides are then dyed.
+The dyed hides are then engraved with a printed texture and pattern that simulates the look and feel of more expensive leathers.

-The engraved finish then gets a protective coating that prevents most common household hazards from damaging the leather.
+The engraved finish then gets a protective clear polyurethane coating that prevents damage from minor scratches and other common hazards.